Saint Gregory the Great Parish Church (Majayjay): History

-A century later, the stone church was destroyed by typhoon and was repaired in 1839, 1842 and 1848.
+A century later, the stone church was destroyed by a typhoon and was repaired in 1839, 1842 and 1848.
 The roof was replaced with galvanized iron in 1892 under the supervision of Gregorio Platero.
 During the American occupation, the church served as headquarters of the American army.
 Due to damage brought about by the wars against the Spanish and Americans, the church was again repaired in 1912.

 In 1954, the church was placed under the government's rehabilitation program with the help of the National Conservation Society of the Philippines.
 In 2001, it was declared as a National Cultural Treasure by the National Museum.

 On December 6, 2024, Bishop Marcelino Antonio Maralit petitioned the Holy See for the designation of the church as a Minor Basilica.
 On January 25, 2025, Pope Francis issued a decree granting the petition.
 This makes it the first Basilica in the Diocese of San Pablo.